 John Miller

-These officers saved their Brothers life that night, and while they were never formally recognized for what they did!
-We will always be grateful to them and to all who participated in the man hunt that led to the arrest of the man who shot our Brother Police Officer John Miller and the recovery of Officer Miller 's weapon.
+These officers undoubtedly saved their brother's life that night.
+While their actions may not have been formally recognized at the time, we will always be grateful to them and to all who participated in the manhunt that led to the arrest of the assailant and the recovery of Officer Miller's weapon.

 POLICE INFORMATION